fiskaltrust/rollout-doc/invitation-management/README.md

-The PosDealer is now invited and assigned to the PosSystem.
+The PosDealer is now invited and assigned to the POS-System.
 He can now start inviting his PosOperators.

 ## PosDealer invite PosOperator
-As a PosDealer, you need to invite your PosOperators to the fiskaltrust.Portal in order to use the portal as a rollout management tool for the fiskaltrust.Middleware and for other fiskaltrust products.
+As a PosDealer, you need to invite your PosOperators to the fiskaltrust.Portal in order to use the fiskaltrust.Portal as a rollout management tool for the fiskaltrust.Middleware and for other fiskaltrust products.

 You can invite single PosOperators but also many PosOperators at the same time (CSV import).